NethServer/docs/administrator-manual/en/disaster_recovery.rst

 The system is restored in two phases: configuration first, then data.
 Right after configuration restore, the system is ready to be used if the proper packages are installed.
-When the machine is functional, a full data restore can performed while the machine is already in production.
+When the machine is functional, a full data restore can be performed while the machine is already in production.
 You can install additional packages before or after the restore.
 For example, if the mail-server is installed, the system can send and receive mails.